696-eth/threads/README.md

 /12

-Equilibrium between🌾 Yield and Issuance🖨️

-Importance of $ETH price.
+Equilibrium between🌾Yield and Issuance🖨️And Importance of $ETH price.

 To get to Trillions of $ we need more ETH staked (2x) and price needs to go up (25x)